Renfroe homers, Margot robs Alonso HR as Padres top Mets 3-2

 TRAINER'S ROOM

-Mets: Matz (forearm) will be evaluated Friday. ...
+Mets: Matz (forearm) will be re-evaluated Friday. ...
 INF Jed Lowrie (knee) is expected to rejoin the team Friday and be inserted into the No. 2 spot in the lineup

 UP NEXT